ryancheley/djangocon-us-2025/presentation/slides/10c-django-db-comment.md

 ???

-This simple addition to your field definition puts documentation directly into the database schema.
+- puts documentation directly into the database schema